Using data to detect sarcasm in Aussie tweets

 In terms of cities specifically, Darwin, you guys are definitely taking the lead here with 1 in 3 being sarcastic!
 Canberra… can't say I’m too surprised there.

-In this instance, one such application could be in Australian Tourism.
 Based on our analysis, we found that about 1 in 3 tweets showed a sarcastic tone during the Australian Election.
 Whilst the data is certainly skewed, could we still boldly conclude that sarcasm is a large part of the Australian culture?
-With tourism and education being such a big part of the Australian economy, imagine how many jokes out there are being misinterpreted by our well-mannered visitors!
+If we had more time to spend on this analysis, we'd extend this out to tweets in other countries to see how Australians stack up globally.

 EdgeRed is a boutique data and analytics consultancy specialising in delivering high quality outcomes for our clients.
 Drop us a note and we'll be happy to have a chat regarding your data and analytics needs.